Disclosure

 : This site uses affiliate links, you can read our affiliate policy here.

-Moving away from family or other loved ones to blaze your own path can feel like the most selfish thing in the world.
 Not getting to see my nephew grow up has been especially hard for me.
-I tear up often thinking of how much I’ve missed out on since I moved away in 2012 – especially around his birthday.
+I tear up often thinking of how much I've missed out on since I moved away in 2012 – especially around his birthday.

 I’ve wondered if my desire – my need – to leave my hometown and move out of state to find a place of my own makes me a selfish jerk.